ARTISTS A-Z DIRECTORY

 I am an enthusiastic wildlife and flower artist.
 I enjoy experimenting with unconventional colour combinations whilst maintaining the essential charm of the object.
 I paint blousy peonies or haughty giraffes or soaring birds, in an array of vibrant and extraordinary colours and strive to capture their magnetism in a fresh, contemporary way.

 Caroline Hall is a recognised British artist specialising in abstract paintings.
 Her work on aluminium and board explores landscape as diverse as the Sussex Downs, Yosemite in California and St Ives in Cornwall.
 Recognisable for their use of colour and gesture, Caroline's paintings are in public and private collections throughout the UK and abroad.
 Recent exhibitions include the Mall Galleries in London, the RBS in Birmingham and a major solo show at Southampton City Art Gallery.

 Karl Hamilton-Cox is a realist artist from Hereford.
-His wildlife and figurative art is highly detailed and created using a wide variety of media including leather to match and compliment each composition.
+His highly detailed wildlife and figurative art is created using a wide variety of media including leather hides to match and complement each composition.
 He has exhibited widely with solo exhibitions in the USA & UK.
 Karl undertakes commissions.

 After an early career as an illustrator, Claire now devotes her time to painting anything that inspires her, including the coast and countryside of Britain.
 Created in acrylic paint for its versatility and mixed media for its textural qualities, Claire’s work is exhibited in several galleries and is published worldwide.

 Working from his studio in Sanderstead, Chris Hensher uses oils, watercolour and various printmaking and drawing techniques to depict people, portraits and landscapes.
 His work has been shown in national exhibitions by the Royal Watercolour Society and the University of Cambridge.